RhinoHealth/user-resources/examples/nvflare/regression-quantile/README.md

     - `alpha`: The alpha value to use for the quantile regression.
     - `solver`: The solver to use for the quantile regression.
 The default is "highs".
     - `fit_intercept`: Whether to fit an intercept for the quantile regression.
 The default is True.
-- `Dockerfile` - This is the Dockerfile to be used for building the container image
+- `Dockerfile` - This is the Dockerfile to be used for building the container image.
-- `requirements.txt` - The python requirements for this project when building with pip
+- `requirements.txt` - The python requirements for this project when building with pip.
+- `custom` - This is the standard NVFlare directory for custom model code, containing the sklearn code for the model.
 <br><br>

 # Getting Help